SemMTM/sems-financial-tracker/TESTING.md

 **Actual:**

 Website behaved as expected.
-Website was also tested on a number of mobile devices with no issues.
+The app was also tested on a number of mobile devices with no issues.

+## Validator Testing
+### Frontend
+All frontend files were run through ESLint, and no significant errors or warnings were found.
+- JSX code follows best practices for syntax, indentation, and structure.
+- All components, hooks, and utilities adhere to consistent naming conventions and formatting.
+- Where necessary, a few safe ESLint rule suppressions were added with comments, but these do not impact functionality or readability.

+### Backend